Greg Locke: Personal life

-Locke met his first wife, Melissa Biggers, at Good Shepherd Children's Home while he was there as a ward of the state; Biggers was among the facility's staff.
-In 1995, Locke and Biggers became engaged.
+Locke met his first wife, Melissa Biggers, at Good Shepherd Children's Home, where he was a ward of the state and she was a staff member.
+The two became engaged in 1995.
 They have four children, two of whom are adopted.
-In January 2018, Locke confirmed in a video posted to Facebook that he and Biggers had separated, and the divorce was finalized in May.

-Locke married Tai Cowan McGee in 2018.
-Prior to their marriage, she was his administrative assistant.
+In January 2018, Locke announced via Facebook that he and Biggers had separated; their divorce was finalized in May 2018.
+Locke married Tai Cowan McGee later that same year; prior to their marriage, she had served as his administrative assistant.
 Locke has repeatedly denied any suggestions of infidelity.

-On September 3, 2024, Locke's family residence came under intense gunfire.
-Police reportedly found 30 to 40 bullet shell casings around the property, which were determined to have been fired into the garage, house windows and a family vehicle, with one bullet hitting a pillow in a bedroom.
-Despite one Locke family member (not Greg) being home at the time, they were not injured and no immediate arrest was made by law enforcement; an investigation is ongoing.
-Greg arrived at the house shortly after the attack and the family stayed at a hotel that night as a safety precaution.
+On September 3, 2024, Locke's family residence was struck by gunfire.
+Police found between 30 and 40 bullet shell casings on the property; shots had been fired into the garage, house windows, and a family vehicle, with one bullet striking a pillow in a bedroom.
+A family member was home at the time but was not injured.
+Locke arrived shortly after the attack, and the family stayed at a hotel that night as a precaution.
+A local man, Tyler Poole, later pleaded guilty to one count of aggravated assault and two counts of reckless endangerment.
+Prosecutors stated the incident stemmed from a personal dispute involving Locke's stepson and was unrelated to Locke's ministry.

+On March 3, 2026, Locke was arrested in Lebanon, Tennessee, on a charge of driving with a suspended license and was released shortly thereafter.
+On May 8th 2026, Greg Locke announced on social media that his 20-year-old son Evan–who had struggled in the past with addiction–had died of an overdose.